andrew-dsi/andrew-dsi.github.io/_posts/2022-01-23-causal-impact.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to look at this pool of customers (both those who did and did not join the club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the uplift we are seeing here is actually the result of seasonality.
+It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the uplift we are seeing here is actually the result of seasonality.

 It would be interesting to track this uplift over time and see if: